Our child responsive philosophy guides our work.

 Our History

 Hollingworth Preschool is a program of Columbia University’s Teachers College, one of the world’s foremost schools of education founded in 1887.
 Our pedagogical practice is grounded in the foundational theories of John Dewey’s notions of experience, Lev Vygotsky’s concepts of challenge and zone of proximal development, and Howard Gardner’s theories of multiple intelligences.
 The scholarship of Professor James Borland, the founding director of the preschool in 1984 informs our practice.
 This work guides our child responsive design nurturing the unique potential and talents of every child.
-Dr. Lisa Wright succeeded Professor Borland at the preschool in 1987.
-She currently serves as the Director of the Hollingworth Center and as a faculty member of the Curriculum & Teaching Department at Teachers College.
+Dr. Lisa Wright succeeded Professor Borland at the preschool in 1987, where she served as Director of the Hollingworth Center until 2024.
 Teachers College remains at the forefront of re-envisioning the complex field of early childhood education and Hollingworth Preschool is informed by this scholarship.
 As a small school nestled within an iconic university, we honor pioneering Teachers College luminaries while also leading through innovation.
 This interconnectedness of theory and practice shapes our stance as we steadfastly nurture the students and families we serve.

 As a model demonstration program, Hollingworth Preschool welcomes educators from around the world and shares its renowned pedagogy at local, national, and international conferences.
 Our university-based school offers a unique early educational experience for families; an opportunity to be immersed in an exuberant and joyful place where “children grow into the intellectual life around them” (Vygotsky, 1978) and move forward with delightful confidence.